appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 }
 ```

-To map a `Servlet` to a URL, you can simply use the `@Route` annotation.
+To map a servlet to a URL, you can simply use the `@Route` annotation.
 With the `name` attribute you have
 specify a name that has to be unique in your application scope, the attribute `urlPattern` allows you to
-specify a list of URL patterns you want to map the `Servlet` to.
+specify a list of URL patterns you want to map the servlet to.
 In our example, we want to map the
 `HelloWorldServlet` to the URL's like `http://127.0.0.1:9080/examples/helloWorld.do`, whatever parameters
 are appended.